ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 Before using a stepper motor, set the constants in the `stepper.h` file

-There are a few motor specific options that need to be addressed when swapping motors
+There are a few motor specific options that need to be addressed when swapping motors:

 `R`: motor winding resistance expressed in [ohm]

 `I_OUT`: Motor Peak Current expressed in [mA]

-to change the stepping mode, uncomment the corresponding macro in `stepper.h`.
+To change the stepping mode, uncomment the corresponding macro in `stepper.h`.

 ![Stepper Mode](./images/STEPPING%20MODE.png)

 Then, if using the potentiometer current limit, monitor the signals OUT1 and OUT2 on the pin header (1V/A) with an oscilloscope while adjusting to set the appropriate level.

 ## Setup
-This project can be replicated in MCC, with the exception of the `stepper.h` and `stepper.c` files, these will have to be imported from this project.
+This project can be replicated in MCC, with the exception of the `stepper.h` and `stepper.c` files.
+These will have to be imported from this project.

 ### INTERRUPT
 ![Interrupts](./images/interrupt00.png)